atrifex/CNN-Acceleration/README.md

 ### How to Build

-There are two options to build this project, the first is using the [Hunter] package manager and the other is using [Docker](https://www.docker.com/).
-We sugguest using CMake along with Hunter, but it is known not to work on all operating systems.
-In this case, we suggest that you either using Docker or install the libraries needed (mainly `HDF5`).
+To build the project the [Hunter] package manager with Cmake needs to be used.
+Install the libraries needed (mainly `HDF5`).

 #### Using Hunter Package Manager